Towing with an electric car, hybrid or plug-in hybrid - what you need to know

 If you don’t want an SUV, but still want a PHEV that can tow, the executive saloon and estate class could provide the answer; the Volkswagen Passat GTE and Mercedes C350e can tow 1,600kg in comfort on the motorway.
 The Mercedes should be a particularly adept tow car, because not only does it have plenty of power, it’s also fitted with air suspension.
 The latter can help avoid the rear suspension sagging when towing a heavy load, improving ride quality and safety.
 With an even higher towing limit, the Volvo V60 Twin Engine estate impresses, with its ability to tow up to 1,800kg.

-The Volvo XC90 T8 Twin Engine could be many caravanners' dream car.
-Towing up to 2,400kg, it should have more than enough capability.
-It pairs a slightly less exotic 2.0-litre petrol with its electric motor and produces nearly 400bhp.
+The most capable of the plug-in hybrids, however, are the Audi Q7 TFSIe and Volvo XC90 T8 Recharge, both boasting a 2,700kg tow capacity.
+The XC90 T8 Recharge is possibly the ultimate caravanners’ car - it pairs a slightly less exotic 2.0-litre petrol with its electric motor and produces nearly 400bhp.
 Charge up the battery pack and a 25-mile EV range helps the big Volvo achieve official figures of 100mpg and under 75g/km of CO2.
 The interior is quite spectacular, too, with a calming design and lovely materials, plus one of the best safety ratings of any model on sale.
 If your campsite DJ fails to show up, the optional Bowers & Wilkins stereo with 19 speakers could act as a handy stand-in.

-For now, the undisputed heavyweight of plug-in hybrid towing is the Porsche Cayenne S E-Hybrid – if you can afford it.
-Starting from just under £66,000, the Cayenne can tow a 3,500kg braked trailer, which is the maximum amount legally permitted to be towed by any non-commercial vehicle, plug-in hybrid or not.
-This is largely down to its powerful 3.0-litre V6 petrol engine and electric motor combining to make 410bhp, plus its standard four-wheel drive.
+For now, the undisputed heavyweights of plug-in hybrid towing are the Porsche Cayenne S E-Hybrid and the Land Rover Defender P400e, if you can afford them.
+The former starts from just under £66,000 and, like the Defender P400e which is priced from £64,645, can tow a 3,500kg braked trailer.
+That’s the maximum amount legally permitted to be towed by any non-commercial vehicle, plug-in hybrid or not.
+This is largely down to the Cayenne S E-Hybrid’s powerful 3.0-litre V6 petrol engine and electric motor combining to make 410bhp, plus its standard four-wheel drive.
 The Porsche also has enormous brakes and weighs a not-insubstantial 2.5 tonnes, so keeping control of a large trailer and stopping it should be easy enough.
+The Defender P400e is powered by a 2.0-litre petrol engine and an electric motor producing a total power output of 398bhp and the Land Rover Defender is notorious for being the ultimate workhorse.

 Hybrid models that can tow